 In a large pot, bring about 5 quarts of water to a rolling boil.
 Add the sea salt and the pasta.
 Refer to the package for cooking time.
 Stir frequently, until the pasta is cooked to al dente.
 Drain in a colander and assemble with the other ingredients immediately.

 In a large, lightly greased casserole dish, spread about 1/2 cup of the béchamel followed by half of the pasta.
 Next, add all of the mushroom mixture and spread evenly over the pasta.
 Add the remaining half of the pasta and spread it evenly over the top.
 Pour the béchamel over the pasta covering the entire casserole.
 Sprinkle the Parmesan lightly on top.

-Bake in the oven uncovered for about 40 minutes or until golden brown on top.
+Bake in the oven at 375 degrees, uncovered, for about 40 minutes or until golden brown on top.
 Allow to sit for at least five minutes before serving.

 - When cooking the mushrooms, you’ll want to get them quite brown.
 That is how you’ll get the most flavor from them and it will prevent them from watering down your casserole.
 One important key is to never salt them until the very end when they are their deepest brown.
 The salt can draw the moisture out if added too early and will make it hard to cook them properly.